| |

 Sharing is caring!

 So you would like to make something for your little one, but maybe you're nervous to crochet a sweater?
 This child crochet sweater pattern is the perfect place to start.
 We've made sure it's super easy to follow with step-by-step instructions and a helpful video tutorial.
 And the best part?
 This stylish crochet pullover is specifically designed for beginners, so anyone can create it, it's only two seams and crocheted flat!
+If you love easy and flat garments, you might also enjoy the Cuff To Cuff Easy Child Sweater Pattern or the The Cutest Baby Crochet Pants.

 Two pictures of a woman holding a crochet granny square cardigan and a baby.